DavidGilson24/Quasar/README.md

 For more information, questions, or feedback, please contact [your contact information].

 ## Acknowledgements
-Special thanks to the OpenAI team, space research organizations, and all the contributors who have made Quasar a valuable educational tool for space enthusiasts.
+Special thanks to the OpenAI team, space research organizations, and all the contributors who have made Quasar a valuable educational tool for space enthusiasts. testtet